universal-packages/universal-object-mapper/README.md

 npm install @universal-packages/object-mapper
 ```

-## mapObject()
+## Global methods

+#### **`mapObject(subject: Object, [options, callback)`**

-Will traverse an object recursivally and will generate a record for every property in it describing it, or if a property is an object will map it as a object map as well.
-If the object mapper finds a loop in the hierarchy it will refenrece the previously processed object map for the object that creates the loop.
+Will traverse an object recursively and will generate a record for every property in it describing it, or if a property is an object will map it as a object map as well.
+If the object mapper finds a loop in the hierarchy it will reference the previously processed object map for the object that creates the loop.

 ```js
 import { mapObject } from '@universal-packages/object-mapper'